mathjazz/pontoon/docs/admin/deployment.rst

    Defaults to ``.localhost, 127.0.0.1, [::1]``, should always be set in production.

 ``CSRF_TRUSTED_ORIGINS``
-   A list of strings used by Django's CSRF protection.
+   Optional.
+A list of trusted origins for unsafe requests.
 It should contain the domains where the app is available.
 The setting also supports subdomains, so you could add `https://*.example.com`, for example, to allow access from all subdomains of `example.com`.
+Default value is `[]`.

-   more details at:
+   Learn more at:
    https://docs.djangoproject.com/en/5.1/ref/settings/#csrf-trusted-origins

 ``SSH_CONFIG``